jpreid7396/firebase-framework-tools/starters/nextjs/firebase-ecommerce/dataconnect-generated/js/default-connector/README.md

 const ref = searchProductDescriptionUsingL2similarityRef({ query: ..., });

-// You can also pass in a `DataConnect` instance to the `QueryRef` function. const connector: DataConnect = getDataConnect(connectorConfig);
+// You can also pass in a `DataConnect` instance to the `QueryRef` function. const dataConnect = getDataConnect(connectorConfig);
-const ref = searchProductDescriptionUsingL2similarityRef(connector, searchProductDescriptionUsingL2similarityVars);
+const ref = searchProductDescriptionUsingL2similarityRef(dataConnect, searchProductDescriptionUsingL2similarityVars);

 // Call `executeQuery()` on the reference to execute the query.
 // You can use the `await` keyword to wait for the promise to resolve.